Mc-Zen/tidy/docs/tidy-guide.typ

 ```
 Following this exact form is important (see also the spaces marked in red) since this allows to distinguish the parameter list from ordinary markup lists in the function description or in parameter descriptions.
 For example, another space in front of the `-` could be added to markup lists if necessary.

 The possible types for each parameter are given in parentheses and after a colon `:`, the parameter description follows.
 Indicating a type is mandatory (you may want to pick `any` in some cases).
-An optional return type can be annotated by ending with a line that contains `->` followed by the return type(s).
+An optional _return type_ can be annotated by ending with a line that contains `->` followed by the return type(s).

-In front of the parameter list, a function description can be put.
+In front of the parameter list, a _function description_ can be put.
 Both function and parameter descriptions may span multiple lines and can contain any Typst code (see @user-defined-symbols on how to use images, user-defined variables and functions in the docstring).

+*Variables* are documented just in the same way (lacking the option to specify parameters).
+A definition is recognized as a variable if the identifier (variable/function name) is not followed by an opening parenthesis.
+The `->` syntax which also specifies the return type for functions can be used to define the type of a variable.

 Calling #ref-fn("parse-module()") will read out the documentation of the given string.
 We can then invoke #ref-fn("show-module()") on the result.